mark-grimes/dbSaveTest/README.md

 --------------------------------------------------------------------

 Interestingly the docker container adds a slight overhead; this time doesn't include spinning up the container.
-I suspect this is either better compiler optimisation or performance of the docker I/O driver.
-It's minimal compared to the code differences so I can't be bothered figuring out more details.
+I suspect this is either better compiler optimisation or performance of the docker I/O driver (RAW in v17.12.0-ce).
+It's minimal compared to the differences from the code so I can't be bothered figuring out more details.

 sqlpp11 doesn't copy all the data either.
 See the readme in that folder.